Snake Removal in Lakeland, FL — Polk County Snake Identification and Relocation

 What to do if you find a snake

 Don't approach.
 Don't attempt to kill it (illegal in some cases, dangerous in most).
 Photograph if safe to do so from distance.
-Confine the snake to a single room or yard area by closing doors and waiting outside.
-Call for professional removal.
+Confine the snake to a single room or yard area by closing doors and waiting outside, then arrange professional removal.
 Most Polk County operators dispatch within 2–4 hours during business hours.

 Related Lakeland Exterminators pages